rediscovery-io/remo-python/README.md

 <br/>

 ## Get in touch
-If you have any issues around the SDK, feel free to open an issue in the repo.
+If you have any issues around the library, feel free to open an issue in the repo.

-For anything else, you can write on our <a href="https://support.remo.ai" target="_blank">discuss forum</a>
+For anything else, you can write on our <a href="https://support.remo.ai" target="_blank">discuss forum.</a>

 <br/>

 ## For contributors

-The SDK is organized in 3 main layers:
+The library is organized in 3 main layers:
 - api
 - sdk
 - domain objects, such as datasets